WWE Raw preview: Title match, steel cage match, and a talkshow segment - Pro Wrestling Dot Net

 -WWE Champion Big E vs. Kevin Owens in a non-title steel cage match.

-Powell’s POV: It’s encouraging to see WWE advertising matches in advance rather than doing everything on the fly.
-Raw will be live from Memphis, Tennessee at FedExForum.
+Powell’s POV: Raw will be live from Memphis, Tennessee at FedExForum.
 Join me for my live review as the show airs on USA Network every Monday at 7CT/8ET.
 Dot Net Members have access to my same night audio review after each episode.

 Be the first to comment